The MMSt Thesis

 Step 2: Start thinking about a thesis proposal, and discuss with your potential supervisor or supervisory committee.

 A student’s supervisory committee provides advice and guidance as the student develops and carries out the thesis project.
 The supervisory committee consists of:

-- A thesis supervisor, who must be a regular Faculty of Information faculty member
+- A thesis supervisor, who must be a regular faculty member at the Faculty of Information

-- A second reader, who may be a regular, adjunct, or emeritus Faculty of Information faculty member, or a regular or emeritus faculty member at another U of T department.
+- A second reader, who may be a regular, adjunct, or emeritus faculty member at the Faculty of Information or a regular or emeritus faculty member at another U of T department.
 The thesis supervisor will assist in locating a second reader with you.